ied206/ManagedWimLib/USAGE.md

 #### NOTES

+- Ubuntu 18.04 x64 binary is compiled without NTFS-3G support (`./configure --without-ntfs-3g --without-libcrypto --enable-static`) because it makes binary GPLv3 licensed.
+If you want NTFS-3G functionality, use system-provided or custom libwim.so and make sure your program is compatible with GPLv3.
 - Create an empty file named `ManagedWimLib.Precompiled.Exclude` in project directory to prevent copy of package-embedded binary.

 ### Cleanup